WERRA, INN, AND DANUBE

 After riding on the wall for quite a while, we turned right into the old city on a street that penetrated the wall.
-Soon we came to Der Westerturm, a gate tower.
+Soon we came to a tower and entreance to the old city.

 The tower viewed from inside the old city.